Luk-kar/Home-Market-Harvester/README.md

 Additionally, a `.env` file is part of the configuration, facilitating the specification of environment variables.

+## 💡 Lessons Learned

+During the development, two significant insights were gained that have implications for project efficiency and reliability.

+1. **Execution of Python Scripts**
+   It was found that executing Python scripts directly from `.py` files is significantly more effective than converting Jupyter notebooks to `.p`y files via `nbconvert`.
+The latter approach often led to issues with library recognition and compatibility with the installed Python version.
+Direct execution avoids these issues, ensuring a smoother development process.
+   Codebase Structure Simplification

+2. **Codebase Structure Simplification**
+   The project initially adopted a modular approach, with each step executed as a separate subprocess.
+This complexity hindered effective testing due to the dependencies between subprocesses.
+The insight gained was the advantage of a more integrated approach to the codebase.
+Opting for function calls within a single process or employing workflow orchestration tools facilitates easier testing and improves stability.

 ## 📜 License

 This project is licensed under the terms of the [LICENSE](LICENSE) file located in the project root.